-The first and most important step to carry any rifle is having a sling that works the way we all expect it to.
+The first and most crucial step to carry any rifle for long distances, it needs to have a sling that works the way we expect it.
 Unfortunately, most slings will not hold the gun on the shoulder hands-free.
-A properly carried rifle should be by our side, not partially around our back and riding on the shoulder blade.
+Most slings tend to slide off the shoulder.
+A correctly carried rifle should be by our side, not partially around our back and carried across the shoulder blade.

 There are plenty of Swagger bipod reviews on YouTube.

-It is the best sling I have ever owned, and I will not use any other brand on my rifles.
+The Ultimate Rifle Sling is the best sling I have ever owned, and I will not use any other brand on my rifles.
 The Ultimate Rifle and Shotgun sling is made in the USA and sold by Specialty Outdoor Products.
-Not once did I feel that my rifle was going to fall off my shoulder during the nearly five mile hike.
+Not once did I feel that my rifle was going to fall off my shoulder during the nearly five-mile hike.
 I never need to hold on to the sling or rifle at any time, except when I must duck under stuff.
 However, in the secondary carry position, it is entirely secure on my back.
 If I need to craw on my hands and knees, the rife does not move around when secured on my back—I do not have to worry about it.

 Do you have a field tested product you would like to include?
 Send the info to Dave.